 What are the student-to-teacher ratios for your classrooms?

-- Early preschool classroom (2 year olds): about four students to one teacher (maximum class size: 12 students)
+- Early Preschool classroom (2-year-olds): about four students to one teacher (maximum class size: 12 students)

 What qualifications do your teachers have?

-- Our teachers hold various degrees and certificates in early childhood education, and are highly experienced preschool teachers.
+- Our teachers hold various degrees and certificates in early childhood education and are highly experienced preschool teachers.

-What are the preschool’s credentials?
+What are the Louise and Brett Samsky Preschool's credentials?

 - We frequently observe students and teachers during regular classroom activities, either in person or by recording classroom videos.
 Periodically, we retrain our teachers to use new materials, activities or student supports.
 Students complete assessments throughout the year to measure learning and development.